dsa027/dsa027.github.io/_portfolio/2018-01-01-Bloc-Jams-AngularJS.md

   This project shows the practical application of several technologies:
   - Angular
-    - The entire application is written in Angular.
+    - The entire application is written for Angular.
 Controllers, Services, Directives and Filters are used.
   - Buzz Player
   - Node.js
   - JavaScript